Polls: APC meets OPS in Lagos for Tinubu, Sanwo-Olu, others

 By Olasunkanmi Akoni

-The meeting is expected to deliberate on whether there will be a conducive environment for busineses, how will manufacturing fare, will there be incentives for job creation, among others.
+The meeting is expected to deliberate on whether there will be a conducive environment for businesses, how will manufacturing fare, will there be incentives for job creation, among others.

 “At the session, which is yet another testament to the party’s inclusive engagement strategy, will be Lagos State Governor Babajide Sanwo-Olu, Works and Housing Minister Babatunde Raji Fashola (SAN), Senior Special Adviser to the President on Sustainable Development Goals Princess Adejoke Orelope-Adefulire and Director General of Budget Office for the Federal Republic of Nigeria.
 Titan Bank Chairman Tunde Lemo will be moderator”Omotoso stated.